 The story revolves around Kathryn, a 57 year old executive who is a surprise new CEO appointee with responsibility of turning the fortunes around the fortunes of DecisionTech, a technology company.
 It focuses on the stakeholders in the management team and how the dynamics work between each of the players. .

 The learning outcome is a useful pyramid model that can assist any manager in bringing a team together.
-All in all, an engaging book that provides insight and learning that makes it an essential read for progressive managers who believe they really can change things.
+All in all, an engaging book that provides insight and learning that makes it an essential read for progressive managers who believe they really can change things for the better in their organisations.